asello/asello-client-rest-api/README.md

 # asello-client-rest-api-csharp

-The asello win application (https://asello.at/apps) provides a simple rest api to control the main features of asello.
+The asello win application (https://asello.at/apps) provides a simple rest api to control the main features of the asello application.

-## create a invoice
+## create an invoice

 Method: HTTP-POST
 URL: http://localhost:2323/api/create?action=print